Bernardo-MG/spring-mvc-thymeleaf-maven-archetype-example/readme.md

 mvn tomcat7:run-war -P h2,tomcat7
 ```

-With this the project will be accessible at [http://localhost:8080/spring-mvc-thymeleaf-maven-archetype-example/].
+With this the project will be accessible at [http://localhost:8080/].

-This path is defined in the server.test.path property inside the pom, and can be changed by modifying its value.

 ### Running the tests